 - On any given night, more than 300,000 veterans are living on the streets or in shelters in the U.S." No parent of a homeless vet ever imagined that they (the parent), using his/her leadership-communication skills, would drive their once precious child out onto the streets.
 Such results are produced when a parent unconsciously lapses into doing his/her imitation of communication.*

 Most homeless vets (when they were young) experienced an incident that was the fork in the road in terms of happiness, confidence, and overall OK-ness with oneself; it was the very first breakdown in communication* with his/her parents.
-That incident, that communication, was not resolved through to hugging; most likely it started and ended with anger.
+That incident, that communication, was not resolved through to hugging; most likely it started as an upset and ended with anger.
 There was verbal, non-verbal, psychic, or physical abuse; it has yet to be acknowledged or completed to this very day.
 It affects (causes) all present-day outcomes. —Kerry

 In comparison, the service member observes that everyone at home has stayed pretty much the same.
 There appears to be no equivalent signs of personal growth in anyone; the family blamer, the grouch, the one who used to complain and gossip is still complaining ineffectually about most everything.
 Most civilians, especially family members, complain about the same boring, comparatively insignificant subjects.
 Perhaps, for the first time ever, the service member realizes that his/her family has become stuck doing an imitation of communication.* For some emotionally bound-up families it only takes a few conversations for the service member's power and energy to fade and blend in with the prevailing commitment to mediocrity.*